StanHatko/MC_File_Mounter/README.md

 [DRAFT] Implementation of Filesystem Mount for S3 Accessible with mc Command
 =======================================

-This is an implementation of mounting a filesystem with FUSE for an S3-compatible folder accessible using the mc command.
+This is an implementation of mounting a filesystem with FUSE for an S3-compatible folder accessible using the MinIO mc command.
 Based on sample FUSE repo https://github.com/MaaSTaaR/LSYSFS.
 Most of the actual methods haven't been implemented yet.